rewish/jquery-bgswitcher/README.md

 $(".box").bgswitcher("method name");
 ```

-You can call various methods, For example...
+You can call various methods, For example:

 Name    | Description
 ------- | -----------------------------